How Many Words are in English?Another Stunning Discovery at alphaDictionary

 Another difference is that lexemes, nouns, verbs, and adjectives, refer to things in the real world ("word," "speak," "red") while morphemes refer only to grammatical categories like "Past Tense, Plural Number, Agentive (a runner, a cook).
 No language has an inaudible lexeme.
 Morphemes, on the other hand, seem to function just as well inaudibly as audibly.
 This means that when we utter what we normally think of as "words," the brain is actually carrying out two distinct tasks: recalling the sound and meaning of lexemes and adding (or not) something quite different, morphemes.
 Current evidence now suggests that the two processes take place in two different parts of the brain.

 This means that speaking is a tad more complicated than originally thought.
 In most instances we do simply recall a word and insert it into a sentence.
 However, if we want to, we can combine it with an audible or inaudible affix (prefix or suffix) to create a new word.
-(You may read more about this interesting new theory "There are no such Things as Words" in the library or at Robert Beard's website.)
+(You may read more about this interesting new theory "There are no such Things as Words" in Dr. Goodword's office.

 So speaking is not what it seems to be.
 We don't simply memorize the words we know in our mental lexicons and keep the remainder in published dictionaries.
 First of all, we can create words on the spot whenever we need them by the two-step process mentioned above.
 We can use a foreign word if everyone understands it, even if it is never used again and never appears in a dictionary.